localdevices/pyorc/docs/user-guide/camera_config/index.rst

         names for this have the same name as <OUTPUT> but with the suffixes ``_geo.jpg`` for the planar view and ``_cam.jpg`` for the camera FOV perspective.

+        After the configuration is stored, the CLI will ask if you want to receive a GeoTIFF of the projected frame.
+If you select "Yes", this will be provided side-by-side with the camera configuration file.

     .. tab-item:: API

         Storing a camera configuration within the API is as simple as calling ``to_file``.
 Camera configurations can